-In 204 BCE situation of Carthage in second Punic war was already hard, Spain was lost and Masynissa king of Numidia went to the side of Rome after Carthaginians betrayed him and supported his rival Syfax, who was crowned by them as next Numidian king.
-Hannibal stayed constantly in Italia, but not as triumphant winner.
-Commander survived difficulty in the south of Apenine peninsula, his army was broken and there was no chance for any support.
+In 204 BCE situation of Carthage in the Second Punic war was already hard, Spain was lost and Masinissa, king of Numidia, changed to the side of Rome after Carthaginians betrayed him and supported his rival Syfax, who was crowned by them as the next Numidian king.
+Hannibal stayed constantly in Italia, but not as a triumphant winner.
+Commander survived difficulty in the south of the Apennine peninsula, his army was broken and there was no chance for any support.

-Romans were still avoideding direct clash with him conducting other activities on the fronts.
-In this year they took a bold step, because the Senate agreed upon a plan of Publius Cornelius Scypio, who wanted to attack directly on Carthage.
-Soon at the head of large army he landed at African coast.
-Frighted inhabitants of Carthage expected that sooner than later their city will be attacked by unbeatable conqueror of Spain.
+Romans were still avoiding a direct clash with him by conducting other activities on the fronts.
+In this year they took a bold step because the Senate agreed upon a plan of Publius Cornelius Scipio, who wanted to attack directly on Carthage.
+Soon at the head of a large army, he landed on the African coast.
+Frighted inhabitants of Carthage expected that sooner than later their city will be attacked by the unbeatable conqueror of Spain.

 Warfare in Africa

-After their landing Romans started to siege Utika, city north of Carthage.
-Then king Massynisa joined Scypio with his troops – light Numidian cavalry.
-Carthaginians carried out fast mobilization and gathered large number of people ( few thousand soldiers).
-Hannon led them against Romans, but he lost and died during the battle.
+After their landing Romans started to siege Utica, a city north of Carthage.
+Then king Masinisa joined Scipio with his troops – light Numidian cavalry.
+Carthaginians carried out fast mobilization and gathered a large number of people (a few thousand soldiers).
+Hannon led them against the Romans, but he lost and died during the battle.

-The siege of Utika. streched in time and Scipio ordered to raise a fortified camp.
+The siege of Utica stretched in time and Scipio ordered to raise a fortified camp.
 His army stayed there during the winter without any essential activities, Carthaginians calmed down and even some of them were thinking that soon Romans will be forced to retreat.
-In fact leggionaire’s camp was located on a spit jutted out into the sea and Carthaginians managed to bar the way to the mainland.
+In fact, the legionary’s camp was located on a spit jutted out into the sea and Carthaginians managed to bar the way to the mainland.
 Romans had to find a solution to this problem.
-Scipio was not going to loose his people during direct clash and decided to beat the enemy using a trick.
+Scipio was not going to lose his people during a direct clash and decided to beat the enemy using a trick.

-Pretend to make peace and start negotiation in 203 BCE he completely lowered enemy’s vigilance.
-Some night he ordered to attack hostile camp.
+Pretending to make peace and start negotiation in 203 BCE he completely lowered the enemy’s vigilance.
+Some night he ordered to attack a hostile camp.
 First riders ignited tents on the camp’s edges.
-Fire immediately took entire camp.
-Hundreds of Carthaginians lost their lifes in flames, the rest of them ran straight to the Roman swords, who surrounded this fiery hell.
-Whole Punic army ( approx 30 thousands people) was destroyed without battle and with any lost on Roman side.
+Fire immediately took the entire camp.
+Hundreds of Carthaginians lost their lives in flames, the rest of them ran straight to the Roman swords, who surrounded this fiery hell.
+The whole Punic army ( approx 30 thousand people) was destroyed without a battle and without any loss on the Roman side.

-Hazdrubal Giskon, loser from Ilipia gathered with Syfax another army of about 30 thousands soldiers.
-He stood to fight against Scypio on so called Great Fields in valley of the Bagradas river, but he was completely defeated, many people were lost and others ran away.
-Syfax escaped to Numidia, but Lelius and Masynissa were after him and soon he was captured.
-This series of failures put Carthaginian Council in horror..
-City was almost deprived of defence and on the horizon smoked from burned villages and cities could be seen.
+Hasdrubal Giskon, a loser from Ilipia gathered with Syphax another army of about 30 thousand soldiers.
+He stood to fight against Scipio on the so-called Great Fields in the valley of the Bagradas river, but he was completely defeated, many people were lost and others ran away.
+Syphax escaped to Numidia, but Lelius and Masinissa were after him and soon he was captured.
+This series of failures put Carthaginian Council in horror.
+The city was almost deprived of defence and on the horizon smoke from burned villages and cities could be seen.
 Shortly it was considered that there is only one solution.
 To Hannibal order of return from Africa was sent.

-With news about presence of Roman army in Carthage Hannibal landed in Leptis Minor ( today Lemta near little Syrt) far away from Scypio and Punic capital.
-In order to gather the new army he hired the men and looked for allies.
-Roman Senate had awareness about hopeless situation of Carthage and put up hard conditions according to a peace, which were rejected by Carthaginians.
-Commander demanded to: give back all lands except Africa, reduce Carthaginians fleet, and pay compensation of five thousands talents.
-Both Cathage and Rome agreed upon these conditions.
-It seemed that war will come finally to an end, when suddenly Hannibal appeared.
-He took with himself all his best survived veterans and shortly after his return to Africa he started to improve the army, Elephants were imported, mercenaries were paid and many inhabitants of Carthage were enlisted in the army.
-Situation was very tense.
+With news about the presence of the Roman army in Carthage Hannibal landed in Leptis Minor ( today Lemta near little Syrt) far away from Scipio and the Punic capital.
+In order to gather the new army, he hired men and looked for allies.
+Roman Senate had awareness of the hopeless situation of Carthage and put up hard conditions according to a peace, which was rejected by Carthaginians.
+Commander demanded to: give back all lands except Africa, reduce the Carthaginian fleet, and pay compensation of five thousand talents.
+Both Carthage and Rome agreed upon these conditions.
+It seemed that war will come finally to an end when suddenly Hannibal appeared.
+He took with him all his best-survived veterans and shortly after his return to Africa he started to improve the army, Elephants were imported, mercenaries were paid and many inhabitants of Carthage were enlisted in the army.
+The situation was very tense.
 Punic people who didn’t like conditions of peace started to believe in victory over the Roman conqueror.
-Scypion desired to bring Carthaginians even more in their doom.
-Possible that he wanted challenge Hannibal in the end.
-If he defeated him, he would gain immortal fame and ultimately avenge battle lost in Canny.
+Scipio desired to bring Carthaginians even more to their doom.
+Possible that he wanted to challenge Hannibal in the end.
+If he defeated him, he would gain immortal fame and ultimately avenge the battle lost in Canny.

-Both sides made an impession that they were intentionally seeking for excuse to resume warfare.
-Cause was found quickly – some day during a storm few of Roman transport ships were drowned and Carthaginians collected all loads thrown out by the sea.
-Scypio demanded of their return and when he didn’t receive any answer he took all his army outside the camp Castra Cornelia (on the coast) and started to plunder villages in valley of river Bagradas.
-In this way he wanted to provoke Carthaginians to major battle as soon as possible.
-Punic Counsil sent an army under Hannibal’s command against Romans.
+Both sides made an impression that they were intentionally seeking an excuse to resume warfare.
+The cause was found quickly – some day during a storm few Roman transport ships were drowned and Carthaginians collected all loads thrown out by the sea.
+Scipio demanded their return and when he didn’t receive any answer he took all his army outside the camp Castra Cornelia (on the coast) and started to plunder villages in the valley of river Bagradas.
+In this way, he wanted to provoke Carthaginians to a major battle as soon as possible.
+Punic Council sent an army under Hannibal’s command against the Romans.
 Hannibal set off from Adrymes (now Sousse) and destroyed the military camp in Zama.
 This battle had to decide how Second Punic War will end.